Swansea Sixth form College, Swansea College

 - There are small classes, thanks to which teachers pay special attention to everyone, and upon request, they organize additional personalized classes.

 - Teenagers have the opportunity to take distance courses or programs in a mixed format.
 They are offered a choice of 12 electives.
-A-level modules can also be taken online or on an accelerated programme.
+A-level modules can also be taken online or on an accelerated program.

 - To prepare for university, foreign students can take additional language courses that will prepare them for international exams.